-In this math activity, your students will continue building the relationship between addition and subtraction while honing the skills for solving word problems.
+In this maths activity, your students will continue building the relationship between addition and subtraction while honing their skills for solving word problems.

-We’ve also presented an additional challenge: students will have to put on their operations thinking caps to decide whether to use their subtraction or addition to solve the number sentences.
+Students will have to decide whether to use their subtraction or addition to solve the number sentences.

 With our task cards, students will show that they can use addition and subtraction strategies to solve 1- and 2-step word problems to find the difference or the sum within 100.